ShereenHeshamLotfy/SQL_University_DataBase_Project/README.md

 -	Realtionship between RegistrationCourse is one to many for both Student and Course tables.

 # ​🛠️ SQL Skills Applied:
-​Joins: To join between tables to answer important questions ​Aggregations: (SUM,MAX,COUNT, AVG).
+​- Joins: To join between tables to answer important questions
+- ​Aggregations: (SUM,MAX,COUNT, AVG).
-​CTEs & Subqueries:to organize complex code and make it easier to read.
+- ​CTEs & Subqueries:to organize complex code and make it easier to read.
-Stored procedure :to encapsulate the 10 queries.
+- Stored procedure :to encapsulate the 10 queries.
 Implement indexing to optimize queries

 # Important questions and their results: